Harambe: Memes

-Media
+Comedic culture

+As noted by Chris Rosales, "While the gorilla's death is tragic, the culture that has spawned around it is quite comedic."

 A self-described underground culture collective known as Otaku Gang released a computer parody fighting game known as Harambe vs. Capcom, with Harambe being able to fight characters from Capcom's Street Fighter franchise.

 American rappers Young Thug and Dumbfoundead each released songs entitled "Harambe".
 The former did so on his 2016 album Jeffery, each track of which is named after one of his "idols", although the lyrics do not reference the gorilla; the latter likens the fate of the ape to gang violence and police brutality.
 Canadian dubstep producer Excision included a song titled "Harambe" on his 2016 album Virus.

-On March 30, 2019, the CEO of Tesla, Inc., Elon Musk, released a surprise two-minute rap song titled "RIP Harambe" onto his SoundCloud.
-The track was performed by Yung Jake, written by Yung Jake and Caroline Polachek, and produced by BloodPop.
+On June 16, 2017, satire news site The Onion featured a parody article of professional wrestler Big Show being killed by WWE after a seven-year-old boy wandered into his fight cage.
+On March 30, 2019, Elon Musk released a two-minute rap song titled "RIP Harambe" onto his SoundCloud.
+The track was performed by Yung Jake, written by him and Caroline Polachek.
 Rolling Stone magazine called the track "a bouncy tribute to Harambe".

-On naming contests for newborn baby gorillas, a teenager made a petition for Dublin Zoo to name a newborn baby gorilla as "Harambe Jr." ("Harambetta" if female) after Dublin Zoo announced the newborn baby gorilla by tweet.

-On June 16, 2017, satire news site The Onion featured an article of professional wrestler Big Show being killed by WWE after a seven-year-old boy wandered into a steel cage during a live event in Indianapolis.

-On October 18, 2021, the 7 ft bronze statue Harambe was illegally placed in Bowling Green Park in New York City, facing the Charging Bull statue, which itself had originally been illegally placed.
-The act was carried out by organizers promoting Sapien.Network, a social media network who aim to put the needs of humans first.
+On October 18, 2021, the 7 ft bronze statue Harambe was placed in Bowling Green Park in New York City, facing the Charging Bull statue, to promote Sapien Network.
 The statue of Harambe facing the bull, whose feet were surrounded by 10,000 bananas, was a statement about wealth disparity.

+In October 2023, a new pedestrian bridge in Mauldin, South Carolina, was listed as "Harambe Memorial Bridge" on Google Maps before the bridge had been officially named.
+The city was petitioned to keep the proposed name, but in February 2024 it was officially named the Mauldin Gateway Bridge.

 Later developments

 In September 2017, the zoo added Mshindi, a 29-year-old male western lowland gorilla transferred from the Louisville Zoo.
 He joined females Chewie, 21, and Mara, 22, who were present on the day of the killing.
-At the same time, the zoo created a new indoor habitat where the public could safely view the gorillas year-round from behind safety glass.
+At the same time, the zoo created a new indoor habitat where the public can view the gorillas year-round from behind safety glass.

+On the 2023 World Gorilla Day (September 24), the feature-length documentary Harambe was released.
+The film is critical of Harambe's killing.
+It shows new photographs and video footage from the day, and claims new evidence that Harambe was trying to return the boy to his parents.